christinetran825/christinetran825.github.io/_posts/2017-09-08-oop_-_pt_2_-_self_and_class_methods_variables.markdown

 **Class variables**

 * stores information about the class as a whole and is accessible to the entire class because it has **class scope**

-* written with two @@ symbols.
+* written with two @@ symbols

-* a class level variable is used for instance memoization (remembering all instances of a class).
+* a class level variable is used for instance memoization (remembering all instances of a class)

 * can be equal to an empty array as they store lists of data.

     ``` @@class_variable_name ```

 **Class methods**

-* methods that can be called on the class directly without having to instantiate any objects.
+* methods that can be called on the class directly without having to instantiate any objects

-* stores behavior that doesn't relate to individual objects.
+* stores behavior that doesn't relate to individual objects

 * usually denoted with ```self``` in the method name

     ```